influxdata/influxdb-client-csharp/README.md

 ## License

-The InfluxDB 2.0 JVM Based Clients are released under the [MIT License](https://opensource.org/licenses/MIT).
+The InfluxDB 2.0 Clients are released under the [MIT License](https://opensource.org/licenses/MIT).